IrekRomaniuk/terraform-az-firewallnva/README.md

 ## Remarks

-Do not pass input variables when destroying
+Do not pass input variables when destroying: terraform destroy --force

 ## Requirements